johnssproul/RepeatProfiler/README.md

 For more information about how to use RepeatProfiler with Docker see the [repeatprof repository] on Docker hub.

 #### Manual Installation
-As an alternative to homebrew you can clone this repository for the latest program version and install the dependencies separately.
+As an alternative to Homebrew and Docker you can clone this repository for the latest program version and install the dependencies separately.
 ```
 git clone https://github.com/johnssproul/RepeatProfiler/
 ```
 Required dependencies are:
  - bowtie2 (v2.3.5.1 or newer)
  - samtools
- - python2
+ - python (2 and 3)
  - R
  - R packages: ggplot2, ggpubr, scales, reshape2
 You can install required R packages by running this command: